Flashggordon/Flashggordon/README.md

 HI THERE I'M GEORGE

-After taking a huge leap from the career I knew in hospitality I have since taken my love for problem-solving to the School of Code. where I completed a number of solo and team-based projects, which have developed into a real love of building accessible applications.
+After taking a huge leap from the career I knew in hospitality I have since taken my love for problem-solving to the School of Code. where I completed a number of solo and team-based projects, which have developed into a real love of building accessible applications..